MurmurationsNetwork/MurmurationsServices/docs/other-services/synchronizer.md

 # Murmurations Synchronizer

-Murmurations Synchronizer is a service designed to support the Murmurations Map.
-Hosted on Vercel, it addresses the challenge posed by Elasticsearch, which limits data retrieval to 10,000 records per query.
-By enabling effective data synchronization from the Index service to `mapdata` profiles, the Synchronizer guarantees extensive and current data access beyond the Elasticsearch constraint.
+Murmurations Synchronizer is a service designed to support the [Murmurations Map](https://github.com/MurmurationsNetwork/MurmurationsMap).
+It addresses the challenge posed by Elasticsearch, which limits data retrieval to 10,000 records per query.
+By enabling effective data synchronization from the index service to [`mapdata`](/docs/other-services/front-end-mongodb.md) profiles, the Synchronizer guarantees extensive and current data access beyond the Elasticsearch constraint.

 ## Features

-1. Data Synchronization: Execute the `/export` route from the Index service to synchronize and update profiles data within `mapdata` profiles.
+1. Data Synchronization: Execute the `/export` route from the index service to synchronize and update profiles data within `mapdata` profiles.
 2. `sort` Field: Utilizes a `sort` field within the settings collection to track and manage the order of data synchronization, guaranteeing that the most recent updates are always reflected.

 ## Dependencies

 1. Vercel: Requires a Vercel account for deployment.
 2. Kubernetes: Access to a Kubernetes cluster for scheduling cronjobs.
-3. MongoDB: An existing MongoDB instance for data storage, we're hosting MongoDB on DigitalOcean.
+3. MongoDB: An existing MongoDB instance for data storage, currently hosted in our production and test Kubernetes clusters.

 ## Architecture